Colonel Light Gardens

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Colonel Light Gardens has 22 active public transport stops, all of which are bus stops.
-These stops are served by 22 different routes that together facilitate 1,788 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents on average located just 168 meters from the nearest stop.
+Colonel Light Gardens has 22 active public transport stops offering bus services.
+These stops are served by 22 different routes, collectively facilitating 1,788 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 168 meters from the nearest stop.
 Most residents commute outward due to its residential nature.
-Cars remain the primary mode of transportation for 85% of residents, while buses are used by 6%, and cycling by 3%.
-The area has an average vehicle ownership rate of 1.8 per dwelling, higher than the regional average.
+Car remains the dominant mode at 85%, followed by bus at 6% and cycling at 3%.
+Vehicle ownership averages 1.8 per dwelling, above the regional average.

-According to the 2021 Census, 15.7% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 255 trips per day, equating to approximately 81 weekly trips per stop.
+According to the 2021 Census, 15.7% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 255 trips per day across all routes, equating to approximately 81 weekly trips per individual stop.

 Frequently Asked Questions - Transport